arancour69/Where-do-you-want-to-jmp-today--/README.md

 * 04/29/2013 - I will finish tutorial 2 as time permits.
 Finish meaning I will port it to ruby ofcourse.

 ## To Do
-* Port the remainder of COrelans tutorial from perl to ruby (as time permits).
+* Port the remainder of Corelans tutorial from perl to ruby (as time permits).

 ## Credits
 * Rick Flores (nanotechz9l) -- 0xnanoquetz9l[--at--]gmail.com